This article originally appeared on VICE US.

 “As such, it requires travel by airborne and field personnel during the campaign,” he added.
 “Spaceborne missions are global and consistent.
 Thus, calibration can be anywhere and anytime during the multiyear mission, although preferably near the beginning of the mission.”

-Delta-X will use this combined airborne and ground data to study the hydrology of the Mississippi River during periods of high and low water levels, which occur in the spring and fall.
+Meanwhile, Delta-X is focused on observing the hydrology of the Mississippi River during periods of high and low water levels, which occur in the spring and fall.
 The broader goal of the mission is to better understand the effect of sea level rise, which is driven by climate change, on vulnerable coastlines.
 The team has already completed demonstration flights that enabled them to learn fine details about the relationships between water levels, plant productivity, and sediment cycles.

 The Delta-X spring flight, planned for next month, has now been postponed to April 2021.
 Simard and his colleagues plan to get back to the field for the fall flight in September.
 “Delta-X will still capture high and low discharge,” he said.
 “There is no impact on science, other than delay in delivery of science data and models.”

-Meanwhile, the DCOTSS team planned to use high-altitude NASA aircraft to study thunderstorms in America this year.
+The new schedule for the DCOTSS mission, which will use high-altitude NASA aircraft to study thunderstorms across America, is a bit more finicky.
 Because these storms are most bombastic in the summer, this mission needs to run throughout June and July, and test flights were originally scheduled to happen this month.

 “As things stand right now, it is not clear how much we will be able to fly this year,” said Kenneth Bowman, DCOTSS principal investigator at Texas A&M University, in an email.
 “We have developed alternative deployment schedules that will allow us to fly this year, but they will require significant improvements in the coronavirus situation.”